DoD-Platform-One/bigbang/README.md

 - `git.repo`: This should be the direct link to clone the dependency repo, in quotes
 - `git.tag`: Optional, pass in a specific tag (or technically branch) to clone the dependency from, will default to main
 - `namespace`: Optional, pass in a namespace to install the dependency under (useful if the dependency needs to be installed under a specific namespace, i.e. gitlab-runners need to be in gitlab namespace), defaults to the dependency name (top level yaml) if not provided
+- `package-name`: Optional, pass in a specific name for the dependency to be installed as via Helm.
+Can be helpful to match the HelmRelease names at the top Big Bang level.
+Defaults to the dependency name (top level yaml) if not provided.

 Structure these values in your yaml file as follows: